 Also, remember to cover your gadgets.
 Now a holiday essential, they capture those once-in-a-lifetime moments and help us to stay in touch with our loved ones back home.

-You can add our gadget insurance upgrade to your policy to protect your tech should it get lost, stolen or damaged during your trip.
+You can add our gadget travel insurance upgrade to your policy to protect your tech should it get lost, stolen or damaged during your trip.
 This will help to make sure that your holiday is truly memorable for all the right reasons!

 Your questions answered